realpython/python-guide/docs/writing/structure.rst

 :::::::::::::::

-Just as Code Style, API Design, and Automation are essential for a healthy development cycle, Repository structure is a crucial part of your project's
+Just as Code Style, API Design, and Automation are essential for a healthy development cycle.
+Repository structure is a crucial part of your project's
 `architecture <http://www.amazon.com/gp/product/1257638017/ref=as_li_ss_tl?ie=UTF8&tag=bookforkind-20&linkCode=as2&camp=1789&creative=39095&creativeASIN=1257638017>`__.